garyd9/pterodactyl_Echo_Server/README.md

 # Echo Server in Pterodactyl

-This Guide will help you set up Echo Servers on Linux with Pterodactyl.
+This Guide will help you set up Echo Servers on Linux with Pterodactyl with error handling.

 Please use the same paths as I do in this guide.
 If you dont, stuff might now work as expected.
 You also should have a Domain for the Pterodactyl Dashboard to be able to sue SSL/https.